Bistrel2002/Image_Recognition_with_FastAPI_-_PyTorch/README.md

 # Image Recognition with FastAPI & PyTorch

 A modern web application for image classification using PyTorch and FastAPI.
-Upload images and get instant AI-powered predictions with a beautiful, responsive interface.
+Upload images and get instant AI-powered predictions with a beautiful, responsive interface. **Now containerized with Docker for easy deployment anywhere!**

 ## 🚀 Features